 Be positive.
-When you start doubting yourself, most likely, people around you will also doubt you.
-So even if you aren’t spiritual, believe in yourself and your abilities, and doubt, stop believing in yourself and dreams.
+When you start doubting yourself, people around you will also doubt you.
+So even if you aren’t spiritual, believe in yourself and your abilities.
 It won’t be easy, but it will be worth it.

-As Nigerians, we all know that one uncle or family friend that says, “when you are done with school or your NYSC, bring your C.V. to me”, and most times they never deliver and end up raising your hopes for nothing and leaving you deflated at the end.
+As Nigerians, we all know that one uncle or family friend that says, “when you are done with school or your NYSC, bring your C.V. to me”, and most times they never deliver.
+They end up raising your hopes and leaving you deflated at the end.
 Instead, you should try and get a physical meeting with the people responsible for employing in your dream job’s company.
 Their information is on social media; follow them and reach out to them.

 EXCELLING AT THE INTERVIEW

 Do your research about the company you want to work with.
 Know their strengths, weaknesses, problems and their opportunities to grow.

 In the great Robert Greene’s book 48 laws of power, he says when “when asking for help appeal to people’s self-interest never to their mercy or gratitude.”

 Know what the company stands for, its goals, objectives, history, etc., the interviewers will be impressed, giving you an instant advantage.

 Dress appropriately; don’t be overdressed or underdressed.
 It would be best to try not to dress ceremoniously; learn how to dress for a job interview.

 Mention ways which you can bring in money to the company.
 This goes with appealing to peoples self-interest when asking for favours.
 Once you become part of the solution, they won’t let you go.